raquelCastromonte/Data-Portfolio/README.md

 ## Presentation | “RootedIn: A Wellness Company Data Analysis”
 *Project Completion Date:* December 8, 2022

-**Collaborators:** 16 total members divided into four subteams: Site Traffic and User Engagement using Google Analytics<sup>1</sup>, Facebook and Instagram Analysis, Email Analysis, Tiktok Analysis.
+Our final project for COOP Fall 2022 was a client project.
+Our client [RootedIn](https://berootedin.com/) wanted to analyze their insights on their social media and website traffic.
+There were 16 total members divided into four subteams: Site Traffic and User Engagement using Google Analytics<sup>1</sup>, Facebook and Instagram Analysis, Email Analysis, Tiktok Analysis.

 <sup>1</sup> Team consists of Raquel Castromonte, Elizabeth Tum, Alexandra Reyes, Andre Cunalata.